alicenet/hello-world/docs/intro.md

 ### [What's Under The Quickstart UI](/docs/ui-in-depth/create-a-wallet)

-The documentation alongside this application will give you a directly line of sight to the underlying code being called by the AliceNetJS API to faciliate the CRUD actions.
+The documentation alongside this application will give you a directly line of sight to the underlying code being called by the AliceNetJS API to facilitate the CRUD actions.

-Be sure to check out each piece below if you're interested in developing your own applications ontop of AliceNetJS
+Be sure to check out each piece below if you're interested in developing your own applications on top of AliceNetJS

 - [Creating A Wallet](http://google.com)
 - [Funding A Wallet](http://google.com)